osg-htc/user-school-2018/docs/curriculum/detailed-schedule.md

 by ~5:45pm.
 See the list below for which instructor will be at your hotel and their expected departure time for the Fluno.

-* HotelRed, Bala, leave at 6:05
+* HotelRED, Bala, leave at 6:05
 * Union South, Lauren, leaving at 6:10
 * DoubleTree, Christina, leaving at 6:15